 Interest you pay on business loans is usually a currently deductible business expense.
 It makes no difference whether you pay the interest on a bank loan, personal loan, credit card, line of credit, car loan, or real estate mortgage for business real property.
 Nor does it matter whether the collateral you used to get the loan was business or personal property.
 If you use the money for business, the interest you pay to get that money is a deductible business expense.
 It's how you use the money that counts, not how you get it.
 Borrowed money is used for business when you buy something with the money that's deductible as a business expense.

-Example: Max, the sole proprietor owner of a small construction company, borrows $50,000 from the bank to buy new construction equipment.
+For example, Max, the sole proprietor owner of a small construction company, borrows $50,000 from the bank to buy new construction equipment.
 He pays 6% interest on the loan.
-His annual interest is deductible on his Schedule C, Form 1040, because it is for a business loan.
+His annual interest is deductible on his Schedule C, Form 1040 because it is for a business loan.

 Your deduction begins only when you spend the borrowed funds for business purposes.
-You get no business deduction for interest you pay on money that you keep in the bank.
-Money in the bank is considered an investment—at best, you might be able to deduct the interest you pay on the money as an investment expense.
+You get no business deduction for interest you pay on money you keep in the bank.
+Money in the bank is considered an investment.

-Because interest on money you borrow for personal purposes—like buying clothes or taking vacations—is not deductible, you should avoid paying this type of interest whenever possible.
-If you own a business, you can do this by borrowing money to pay your business expense and then using the money your business earns to pay off your personal debt.
+Because interest on money you borrow for personal purposes—like buying clothes or taking vacations—isn't deductible, you should avoid paying this type of interest whenever possible.
+If you own a business, you can do this by borrowing money to pay your business expenses and then using the money your business earns to pay off your personal debt.
 By doing this, you "replace" your nondeductible personal interest expense with deductible business expenses.

 You can't deduct interest: